bevacqua/campaign/README.md

 ### `mandrill`

-Configuration specifically used by the Mandrill client.
+Configuration specifically used by the Mandrill provider.

-Mandrill allows you to add dynamic content to your templates, and this feature is supported by the default Mandrill client in `campaign`, out the box.
+Mandrill allows you to add dynamic content to your templates, and this feature is supported by the default Mandrill provider in `campaign`, out the box.
 Read more about [merge variables][4].

 ##### `mandrill.merge`

-Given that Mandrill's `merge` API is **fairly obscure**, we process it in our client, so that you can configure it assigning something like what's below to `mandrill.merge`.
+Given that Mandrill's `merge` API is **fairly obscure**, we process it in our provider, so that you can configure it assigning something like what's below to `mandrill.merge`, which is cleaner than what Mandrill expects you to put together.

 ```json
 {